aldebaran/qibuild/doc/source/ref/python/packages/qisrc/worktree.rst

   .. py:attribute:: git_projects

-     A list git repostories found in this worktree
+     A list git repositories found in this worktree

   .. automethod:: get_project